paolob67/Solution_Design/README.txt

+This is the repository site for my Solution Design Notes pubblication.

+This idea is to gather some knowledge about designing systems in a single place.

+You are free to copy, reuse and suggest improvements.
+Just open an isssue or submit a pull request.

+I'll figure out way to give credit to whoever wants to contribute.

+Read belowofr credits about the design template used with some minor tweaks,

+Thanks

+PB

+---

 Read Only by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)